RasaHQ/rasa/docs/nlu/components.rst

 MitieFeaturizer
 ~~~~~~~~~~~~~~~

-:Short: MITIE intent featurizer
+:Short:
-:Outputs: nothing, used as an input to intent classifiers that need intent features (e.g. ``SklearnIntentClassifier``)
+    Creates a vector representation of user message and response (if specified) using the spaCy featurizer.
+:Outputs: ``dense_features`` for texts and responses
 :Requires: :ref:`MitieNLP`
 :Type: Dense featurizer
 :Description:
-    Creates feature for intent classification using the MITIE featurizer.
+    Creates features for entity extraction, intent classification, and response classification using the MITIE
+    featurizer.

     .. note::

         NOT used by the ``MitieIntentClassifier`` component.
-Currently, only ``SklearnIntentClassifier`` is able
-        to use precomputed features.

 :Configuration:
     The sentence vector, e.g. the vector of the ``CLS`` token can be calculated in two different ways, either via